Funding advice for part-time students

 If you choose to study part-time at LJMU, you will receive the same high quality educational experience plus access to all the same resources and facilities as full-time students.
 There are, however, differences in the range and level of funding you can receive.

 Part-time tuition fees do not have to be paid up front.
 Providing you meet the eligibility criteria and have not been to university before, you can apply for a non-means-tested tuition fee loan.
 Even if you have been to university before you may still be entitled to a loan so please get advice on what student funding you are entitled to.
 You can take out a loan for each year of your course and repayments do not start until you leave LJMU and earn over £21,000.
-See Tuition Fees for more details.
+See our Tuition fees page for more details.

 Part-time tuition fees are calculated based on how long it will take you to complete your degree.
 LJMU's full-time honours degree normally takes three years to complete.
 If, for example, you wanted to study this degree part-time and complete it in: